Resetting in Stochastic Optimal Control

+Finally, we illustrate the generality of our framework by applying it on the problem of finding the optimal lockdown policy to navigate a pandemic.
+We do not aim to provide an accurate description of a specific pandemic, but rather illustrate the generality of our framework and to gain interesting insights.
+We consider a population of $N$ individuals and we model the evolution of the epidemic with the SIR model, which is one of the simplest compartmental models in epidemiology \cite{SIR}.
+Previous works have approached this problem by continuously controlling the infection rate \cite{JSSS}.
+However, in real situations, one cannot adapt the restrictions in a continuous way and our framework is well suited to describe discontinuous policies, such as lockdowns.
+In Appendix \ref{app:lock}, we show that our technique can be directly applied to this problem to find the optimal time to impose a lockdown.

 In sum, we combined optimal control and stochastic resetting to address the effectiveness of restarting policies.
-The emerging framework, contained in Eqs.~\ref{eq:Omegad} and \ref{HJB_resetting}, provides a unifying paradigm to obtain the optimal resetting strategy for a wide class of dynamical systems.
-Our method can be generalized to discrete-time systems and quadratic costs associated with resetting (see SI).
-It would be interesting to study cost functions that are first-passage functionals, for instance where the time horizon is a first-passage time.
+The emerging framework, contained in Eqs.~\eqref{eq:Omegad} and \eqref{HJB_resetting}, provides a unifying paradigm to obtain the optimal resetting strategy for a wide class of dynamical systems.
+Our method can be generalized to discrete-time systems and quadratic costs associated with resetting (see Appendix \ref{app:quad}).
+Furthermore, it is a simple exercise to include a continuous control policy in addition to resetting to account for realistic systems.
+In addition, one would need to explore ways to solve the moving boundary problem in high dimensions, which might require approximation schemes.
+It would be interesting to investigate extensions to optimal stopping problems and to study cost functions that are first-passage functionals \cite{M05}, for instance where the time horizon is a first-passage time.
 This would be particularly relevant in the context of search processes.

-\acknow{We warmly thank F. Aguirre-Lopez, S. N. Majumdar, S. Redner, A. Rosso, G. Schehr, E. Trizac, and L. Zadnik for fruitful comments and feedback.
+\acknowledgments We warmly thank F. Aguirre-Lopez, M. R. Evans, S. N. Majumdar, S. Redner, A. Rosso, G. Schehr, E. Trizac, and L. Zadnik for fruitful comments and feedback.
 This work was partially supported by the Luxembourg National Research Fund (FNR) (App.
-ID 14548297).}
+ID 14548297).